survivejs/webpack-book/manuscript/output/05_server_side_rendering.md

 npm install react react-dom --save
 ```

 Next, the React code needs a small entry point.
 If you are on the browser side, you should mount `Hello world` `div` to the document.
 To prove it works, clicking it should give a dialog with a "hello" message.
-On server-side the React component is returned so the server can pick it up:
+On server-side the React component is returned so the server can pick it up.

+{pagebreak}

+Adjust as follows:

 **app/ssr.js**